 Donating your old glasses is an excellent idea.

 One recycling option is a non-profit called OneSight.
-Check out OneSight to use its store locator and find a drop-off location.
-Sponsoring stores include LensCrafters and Pearle Vision.
+Check out OneSight to use its store locator and find a drop-off location (e.g., sponsoring stores like Pearle Vision).
 You could also inquire at your local optometrist.
 Hakim Optical also accepts donated eyeglasses.

 For over two decades, OneSight has collected and distributed eyewear to those in need all over the world.
 Its charitable efforts have provided free vision care and eyewear to more than eight million people.
 And in some countries, a pair of eyewear costs more than a month's salary, so your old pair will mean a lot.